Sign In Forgot Password

 I. MENAHEM AVEILIM OUTREACH TO MOURNERS

-When a family member dies, the family in mourning must make all the arrangements necessary for the funeral and shiva, at a moment of sorrow, grief and, perhaps, shock.
+When a family member passes away, the mourners must make all the arrangements necessary for the funeral and shiva, at a moment of sorrow, grief and, perhaps, shock.
 Although these arrangements must be made by family members, there are other arrangements which could be considered.
 Beyond the funeral arrangements, our Hesed Network functions as a team to help and support the family during their period of mourning.
 One of our committee members will present a book about the customs and practices of shiva to the mourners on behalf of our synagogue.
 We can also coordinate meals coming to a shiva house.
 Click here for information on how to prepare or observe shiva..
 To volunteer for outreach to families in mourning, please contact Mindy Oppenheimer.

 II.
 BIKKUR HOLIM OUTREACH TO THOSE WHO ARE ILL